-One impact of this is that we have secured an enviable record of student destinations with 65% of our students being the first in their family to attend University and in 2022, 31% of students progressed to Russell Group Universities which is above the National Average figure.
-100% of Year 11 in 2022 secured a destination with many staying on at our Sixth Form.
+One impact of this is that we have secured an enviable record of student destinations with 65% of our students being the first in their family to attend University and in 2023, 36% of students progressed to 'prestigious' universities which is above the National Average figure.
+100% of Year 11 in 2023 secured a destination with many staying on at our Sixth Form.